truecharts/website/docs/manual/FAQ.md

 > ℹ️ **INFO**
 >
 > To share data, create an `NFS` share and select `NFS Share` for the `Type of Storage` in the `Additional App Storage` settings.
 > You can create an `SMB` share on the same mount point if needed.
+> See [Why I can't use host path on both my apps and sharing services?](#why-i-cant-use-host-path-on-both-my-apps-and-sharing-services) for further details.

 ## How can I access data inside PVC?